STI Information Hub

 What are Sexually Transmitted Infections?

-Many STIs do not have symptoms or cause symptoms right away which means that people may not know they have one.
+Many STIs do not cause symptoms right away, so a person may not know they have one.
 The only way to know for sure if you have an STI is to get tested.
-Without testing and treatment, some STIs can lead to serious long-term health problems.
-The good news is that many are preventable, treatable and manageable with proper care and medication.
+Without testing and treatment, some STIs can lead to serious health problems over time.
+The good news is that many STIs can be prevented, treated, or managed with the right care and medicine.

 Let’s go into the specifics!